Want to know how to wire a light switch? It's as easy as 1-2-3 when you follow this expert advice

 Loosen the terminal screws holding the wires in place and gently pull out the wires and put the old light switch aside.
 Check that the ends of the wires are neatly twisted together so there are no stray wires.
 Use a pair of pliers to tidy up if needed.

-If installing a light switch that has a metal face plate like the BG Brushed Steel Light Switch from B&Q then you need to connect the green/yellow earth wire to the face plate.
-Once complete tuck the cable into the back box and screw the switch plate back on, making sure it is secure.
-Finally restore the power to test that new switch.
+If installing a light switch with a metal faceplate, you need to connect the green/yellow earth wire to the faceplate.
+Once complete, tuck the cable into the back box and screw the switch plate back on, making sure it is secure.
+Finally, restore the power to test the new switch.

 The current standard wiring colours of green/yellow, blue and brown were introduced back in 2004 with all new wiring installations from the beginning of 2006 having to adopt these colours.